firehot/cocos2d-2.0-kamcord/README.md

 Below are various integration issues that some game developers have run into.

-### Application crashes when you press [Done] on the main Kamcord view

-Make sure that there is only **one** view controller in your application delegate, and barring some strange cases, that root view controller should be an instance of `KCViewController`.
-We've seen cases where people have had both a `RootViewController` and a `KCViewController` instantiated inside their app delegate.
-Removing the `RootViewController` solved the crash problems.

 ### Video uploads to kamcord.com don't succeed

 Kamcord uploads videos in the background.
 This allows your user to get back to playing your game right away.
 Even after your app loses foreground, we still have 10 mins of time to upload.
 In the case that we can't finish it in those 10 minutes, we queue the job for next time the app regains foreground, and keep doing this until the video upload succeeds.